Ithaca, New York

 Next Genius Scholars on Campus

-Ithaca College, founded in 1892, is a nationally recognized, private, residential college of 6,278 undergraduate and 371 graduate students from 48 U.S. states and 80 countries.
+Ithaca College, founded in 1892, is a nationally recognized, private, residential college of approximately 5,000 undergraduate and 400 graduate students from 49 U.S states and territories and 40 countries.
 Ithaca’s academic programs in business, communications, health sciences and human performance, humanities and sciences, and music have earned reputations for excellence.
 Knowledge is a powerful thing, and it’s even better when it gets translated into action.
 With an average class size of 17, students learn from faculty who are accomplished scholars and passionate teachers.

 Student-faculty collaboration is a hallmark of an Ithaca education, as students work side-by-side with their professors on everything from science research to music performances—experiences that make employers and graduate schools take notice.